The Physics of Fast Radio Bursts: FRB phenomenology

 More than 20 FRBs have been reported to repeat \cite{spitler16,chime-2ndrepeater,chime-repeaters,kumar19,luo20b,niu22}.
 Since a repeating FRB is identified whenever one more burst is detected from the same source, it is essentially impossible to claim that an FRB source is NOT a repeater.
 In fact, it is quite possible that all FRB sources repeat but with a wide range of repetition rate.
 Since the observed FRB rate density exceeds the rate density of supernovae, the most common catastrophic events, it is immediately inferred that the majority of the FRBs have to be from repeating sources \cite{ravi19b,luo20}.
 The remaining question is whether all FRB sources repeat and whether there exists a minority population of FRBs that do originate from catastrophic events \cite{palaniswamy18,caleb19a}.

 Some differences in the observational properties between repeaters and apparent one-off FRBs have been noticed, but no conclusive results have been drawn. \begin{itemize} \item The CHIME/FRB Collaboration \cite{chime-repeaters,chime-catalog,pleunis21b} reported that repeaters tend to have wider widths than one-off FRBs.
 They also tend to have narrower spectra than one-off bursts.
 However, the two populations have overlapping parameter spaces, so that it is difficult to definitely tell whether an apparent one-off burst actually belongs to the repeater population. \item The frequency down-drifting feature has been observed in several repeating sources \citep{hessels19,chime-2ndrepeater}.
 However, not all bursts from these sources and not all repeating sources show such a behavior.
 On the other hand, some apparently one-off FRBs show such a behavior, which may be regarded as candidate repeating FRBs. \item Both supervised \cite{luojw23} and unsupervised \cite{zhuge23} machine learning algorithms applied on the first CHIME FRB catalog reached the consensus that repeaters and most non-repeaters seem to belong to different categories.
 Including both observed and derived parameters, both algorithms recognize brightness temperature and rest-frame spectral width as the two dominant traits to differentiate between the two categories.
-Some common candidate repeaters can be identified from these two independent categories of machine learning methods \cite{luojw23,zhuge23}. \end{itemize} It is worth noting that some polarization properties, e.g. varying PA \cite{cho20} or circular polarization \cite{dais21}, had once been proposed to be the unique properties of non-repeaters.
+Some common candidate repeaters can be identified from these two independent categories of machine learning methods \cite{luojw23,zhuge23}.
+However, the accuracy of the predicted repeaters is not high in comparison with the latest repeater catalog reported by the CHIME/FRB Collaboration \cite{chime-new-repeaters} as more high-luminosity FRBs turn into repeaters. \end{itemize} It is worth noting that some polarization properties, e.g. varying polarization angle (PA) \cite{cho20} or circular polarization \cite{dais21}, had once been proposed to be the unique properties of non-repeaters.
 However, later observations showed that some repeaters also possess these properties \cite{luo20b,xuh22}.
 It is now clear that polarization properties cannot be used to differentiate between the two categories.